 The Grants to Schools Program was created in 2018 by the John and Deborah Gillis Foundation.
 The Foundation’s mission is to provide multiple educational opportunities to amplify, strengthen, and empower Hopkins County students so they will be college and career ready in order to be highly competitive in a global society.
 Click here to download the Grant Overview in a printable PDF.

-The Foundation’s Grants to Schools Program’s Goal is to fund up to $100,000 annually in three-year grants to eligible schools and districts to support instructional program development, professional development for staff, or other initiatives that align with and support the Foundation’s mission.
+The Goal: The Foundation’s Grants to Schools Program’s Goal is to fund up to $100,000 annually in three- year grants to eligible schools and districts to support instructional program development, professional development for staff, or other initiatives that align with and support the Foundation’s mission.

-In December of 2018 the Foundation will begin to accept applications for the Grants to Schools Program.
 Grant applications will be accepted in December of each school year and grant recipients will be announced by the end of February of that same school year.
-The Foundation will fund the grants from July 1st through June 30th.
+The Foundation will fund the grants from July 1 through June 30 in a three-year cycle based on the initiative’s submitted and accepted budget proposal.

 How to Apply:

-An online application must be completed and submitted no later than December 20th.
+An online application must be completed and submitted no later than 5:00 pm on January 8, 2021.

 The evaluators will review the applications and, using the scoring rubrics, award points in each of the following areas: